kongali1720/kongali-security/README.md

 Community Driven
     +
 Automation Ready
-    +
-Developer Friendly
 ```

-The project is being developed with a long-term goal of becoming a useful contribution to the cybersecurity and open-source ecosystem.
+The project is being developed with the long-term goal of contributing useful tools, knowledge, research, and engineering practices to the cybersecurity and open-source communities.

 ---